-Risk Assessment Risk Assessment (Thames Tidal Defence Model)
+Risk Assessment (Thames Tidal Defence Model)

-Parameter 2005 2100 Units
+Parameter Parameter 2005 2100

 Min.
 Depth N/A 0 m

 Max.
 Depth N/A 2.39 m

 Max.
 Velocity N/A 2.03 m/s

 Max.
 Hazard N/A >2.00 N/A

 Max Ground level N/A 3.83 m AOD

-Max Flood Level N/A 6.22 m AOD
+Max Flood Level N/A 6.04 m AOD

-- The site is at risk of flooding from the Thames Estuary which flows alongside the north-east border of the site. - The is also at risk of flooding from an culvert ordinary watercourse that flows through the western corner of the site. - The highest flood depths and hazard are predicted to be in the north-east corner of the site - High flood depths are also predicted in the south-west corner. - Lower flood risk is predicted for the northwest section of the site. - The entire site is protected by Thames tidal flood defences.
+- The site is at risk of flooding from the Thames Estuary which flows alongside the north-east border of the site. - The is also at risk of flooding from a culverted ordinary watercourse that flows through the western corner of the site. - The highest flood depths and hazard are predicted to be in the north-east corner of the site. - High flood depths are also predicted in the south-west corner. - Lower flood risk is predicted for the northwest section of the site. - The entire site is protected by Thames tidal flood defences.